-AECDR is committed to ensuring that the EU’s motor retail sector remains the most competitive, consumer-centric model for vehicle distribution and servicing, and for the development and roll-out of innovative mobility solutions and related services, anywhere globally.
+AECDR is committed to ensuring that the EU’s motor retail sector remains the most competitive, consumer-centric model for vehicle distribution and servicing, and for the development and roll-out of innovative mobility solutions and related services.
 To succeed, this objective must be supported by insightful and balanced competition regulation, which:

 • Fosters confidence and investment at all levels of the supply chain, including in offline and online retail channels.

 • Accommodates new product development and evolving consumer preferences.

 • Improves the competitive independence of those closest to the consumer.